Bill Finger

 Milton "Bill" Finger (February 8, 1914 – c.
-January 18, 1974) was an American comic book writer who significantly contributed to the DC Comics character Batman with his creator, Bob Kane.
-Despite making major (sometimes, signature) contributions as an innovative writer, visionary mythos/world builder and illustration architect, Finger (like other creators of his era) was often relegated to ghostwriter status on many comics—including those featuring Batman, and the original Green Lantern, Alan Scott.
+January 18, 1974) was an American comic book writer who is credited with co-creating the DC Comics character Batman with Bob Kane.
+Despite making major (sometimes, signature) contributions as an innovative writer, visionary mythos/world builder and illustration architect, Finger (like other creators of his era) was often given "ghostwriter" status on comics he created or co-created, including those featuring Batman and the original Green Lantern.
+In recent years, Finger has received recognition for his contributions.

-While Kane privately admitted in a 1980s audio interview with his autobiographer that Finger was responsible for "50–75% of all the creativity in Batman," he publicly denied Finger had been anything more than a subcontractor executing Kane's ideas for decades.
+While Kane privately admitted in a 1980s audio interview with his autobiographer that Finger was responsible for "50–75% of all the creativity in Batman", he publicly denied Finger had been anything more than a subcontractor executing Kane's ideas for decades.
 As a result, Finger died in obscurity and poverty while the Batman brand, and Kane, amassed international fame and wealth.
 In the 2000s, Finger biographer Marc Tyler Nobleman's research uncovered previously unknown heirs.
-At the urging of Nobleman, the online comics fan community, and others, Finger's granddaughter revived the fight to restore his lost legacy, which continued for years.
+At the urging of Nobleman, the online comics fan community, and others, Finger's granddaughter revived the campaign to have Finger recognized for his work, which continued for years.
 In 2015, DC Comics's parent company conditionally agreed to recognize Finger's intellectual property claim as co-creator of the Batman characters and mythos, officially adding his name, going forward, to the "created by" credit line Kane had been contractually guaranteed in 1939.